 3. Make a big fuss over the new design.
-Users need to be alerted that the furniture has been re-arranged.
+You need to inform users that the furniture has been re-arranged.
 Over the course of writing this post, TypePad (yes, this is a TypePad blog) redesigned their site.
-To my delight, I was presented with many of the best practices I was looking for examples of.
-Here's what's worth noticing from the TypePad redesign: First, an offer to try the new design was presented.
-The next screen was a short redirect to a short video previewing the changes, and the offer to Continue to the new design (good hand-holding).
+To my delight, I found many of the best practices I was looking for examples of.
+Here’s what’s worth noticing from the TypePad redesign: First, an offer to try the new design was presented.
+The next screen was a short redirect to a short video previewing the changes and the offer to Continue to the new design (good hand-holding).
 The new design had a help text yellow ribbon across the top with the offer to Return to Old Design.
-More tips and offer for feedback were clearly positioned on the top of the page.
+They positioned additional tips and feedback offers prominently at the top of the page.

-When Amazon did their classic "big" redesign in 2000, the home page was a letter from CEO Jeff Bezos, providing a "soft landing" for the new design.
-That's a great example of the "big fuss" I am talking about.
+When Amazon did their classic “big” redesign in 2000, the home page was a letter from CEO Jeff Bezos, providing a “soft landing” for the new design.
+That’s a great example of the “big fuss” I am discussing.

 4. Position it as a BETA interface to get feedback.
 Beta interfaces offer a sense of incomplete design.
 Instead of just adding Beta to the logo, ask users for feedback.
 Placing a large Feedback vertical tab on the right side of a page is becoming more common (large, visible, easily accessible).

 5. Reach out to the user community to show you care.
-Make the "we are listening to you message" clear.
+Make the “we are listening to you message” clear.
 Offer a survey.
 Create a user panel.
-At Experience Dynamics we've had great results (case study) with creating an opt-in panel with our dynamic survey tool.
+At Experience Dynamics we’ve had great results with creating an opt-in panel with our dynamic survey tool.
 The more users realize a redesign is going on, whether they participate or not, the better.
-It's the feeling of being asked that matters.
+They appreciate being asked.

 6. Do extensive segmented usability testing.
-Usability testing is typically used to validate a new design just before release.
-While usability testing can provide insight into problems or issues that will impact a site's ease of use, it is often not used in a robust manner to future-proof against user adoption symptoms.
-This is especially true if you are using Jakob Nielsen's 'test with 5 users' formula.
-A way to avoid being blinded by this problem, is to do segmented usability testing.
-Test with different user types: new users vs. newer users; older users vs. new users; loyal users vs. not-loyal users etc. More in depth usability testing with the segments with the highest user adoption risk can help flush out problems that might not be seen in regular heat-of-the-moment usability testing.
+Designers typically use Usability Testing to validate a new design just before release.
+Although usability testing can offer insights into problems or issues affecting a site’s ease of use, it is often not employed robustly to address potential user adoption challenges preemptively.
+This is especially true if you are using Jakob Nielsen’s ‘test with 5 users’ formula.

 7. Use a Diary Study to catch after-effects.
-Take home self-reporting journals aka. diary studies are under-used.
+People tend to under-use take-home self-reporting journals (aka. diary studies).
 While they are not as definitive a technique as personas or usability tests, they can be valuable for issues specifically related to user adoption.
-The benefit of a diary study, is that the data is gathered over time.
-This gives your design a week or two to become embedded in the user's workflow.
+The benefit of a diary study is that it gathers data over a period of time.
+This gives your design a week or two to become embedded in the user’s workflow.
 Diary studies can be valuable for catching what a usability test can not see, namely the after-effects of a new design.